daw5/budget-tracker/readme.md

 ## Type Checking

+Note: I am using django-stubs to infer types from models, which is why I have not explicitly typed them.

 Run the below command from the root of the project in order to perform static type checking:

 ```